|

 Furthermore, the corresponding define.xml file is generated simultaneously.

-The ODM Study Designer is a tool to design and develop clinical studies in CDISC ODM format.
+The CDISC ODM Study Designer v.
+2016 is a tool to design and develop clinical studies in CDISC ODM format and to generate and design define.xml files.
 It reads the ODM XML-Schema or a Vendor Extension XML-Schema, and generates all tables, dialogs and wizards from that.
-The tool is very user-friendly: the user never sees any XML.
-The tool is also SDTM-ready: SDTM information can be added to the ODM from lists of domains and variable names from the SDTM 1.1 / SDS 3.1.
+The tool is extremely user-friendly: the user never needs to see any XML.

-is one of the newer standards of CDISC, and one of the most important, as it the first of a small series for submissions to the FDA in CDISC XML format.
+The Define-XML Standard is one of the most established standards of CDISC, and also one of the most important, as it is required to be submitted by regulatory authorities such as the FDA and the PMDA.

-As such, it is an indispensable software package for every sponsor that is submitting information to the FDA using the define.xml standard.
+As such, it is an indispensable software package for every sponsor that is submitting information to the FDA and PMDA using the define.xml standard, also as it allows to distinguish real conformity problems from false positive errors generated by the FDA and PMDA tools.

 More about the CDISC Define.xml Checker